Right tree, right place

 - Street tree permits.
-If your new tree will be in the planting strip or right of way, you need a permit from SDOT.
+If your new tree will be in the planting strip or right of way, you need to apply for a free permit from SDOT.
 You can obtain a permit by calling (206) 684-TREE or clicking here.
 If you want help with the permitting process, consider participating in Trees for Neighborhoods.

 Consider Planting a Large Tree

 Large trees often become treasured neighborhood assets.
 Research has shown that large trees maximize the benefits in urban areas.
-They provide higher quality habitat for birds and other wildlife, and they have larger root systems to help stabilize hillsides and prevent erosion.
+They provide higher quality habitat for birds and other wildlife and they have larger root systems to help stabilize hillsides and prevent erosion.
 Large trees do more to buffer weather conditions, providing shade on hot days to reduce the need for air conditioning, and blocking winter winds to help save on heating bills.
 Studies have also shown that large trees even increase residential and commercial property values!

 Large evergreen trees, especially conifers, are even better.
 Because large conifers grow so tall in our region, they produce a larger volume of leaf area on a smaller footprint – using the same amount of yard space but working harder to take in carbon dioxide, produce oxygen, and filter out air pollutants.
 And because evergreens hold their needles and leaves through the winter, our rainy season, they reduce stormwater runoff to a much greater extent than do small deciduous trees.